 I find encouragement when I talk with other parents about their own struggles with their kids and school.
 The kids not wanting to wake up and coming home upset about a friend not wanting to play.
 It helps to find people who can relate and talk to about it.

-My kid and I have a long road ahead of us when it comes to school.
+My child hates school and we have a long road ahead of us when it comes to school.

 One school day at a time.